-- 23.2.1 CSR will make such Superannuation contributions to a Superannuation fund for the benefit of an Employee as will avoid CSR being required to pay the Superannuation Guarantee Charge (SCG) under the relevant Superannuation legislation with respect to that Employee ('the minimum contribution'). - 23.2.2 Notwithstanding its obligation to make the minimum contribution, CSR will: - (a) For Employees in Job Grade 1-10, make a contribution equivalent to twelve percent (12%) inclusive of the minimum contribution of the Employee's Base Salary when the Employee elects to direct the full CSR contribution to the Employee's nominated superannuation fund ('CSR 12% Contribution'). - (b) Instead of receiving the full CSR 12% Contribution into their superannuation fund, an Employee in Job Grade 1-10 may elect in writing to receive an additional salary allowance that is the equivalent of the post-taxation difference between the CSR 12% Contribution and the minimum contribution required, or a portion of this difference, instead of nominating CSR to contribute the full CSR 12% Contribution to the Employee's nominated fund.
-Where such an election applies, CSR will contribute an amount equal to at least the percentage of the minimum contribution required of the Employee's OTE to the Employee's nominated superannuation fund.
+- 23.2.1 The Employer will make such Superannuation contributions to a Superannuation fund for the benefit of an Employee as will avoid the Employer being required to pay the Superannuation Guarantee Charge (SCG) under the relevant Superannuation legislation with respect to that Employee ('the minimum contribution'). - 23.2.2 Notwithstanding its obligation to make the minimum contribution, the Employerwill: - (a) For Employees in Job Grade 1-10, make a contribution equivalent to twelve percent (12%) inclusive of the minimum contribution of the Employee's Base Salary when the Employee elects to direct the full the Employer contribution to the Employee's nominated superannuation fund ('Employer 12% Contribution'). - (b) Instead of receiving the full Employer 12% Contribution into their superannuation fund, an Employee in Job Grade 1-10 may elect in writing to receive an additional salary allowance that is the equivalent of the posttaxation difference between the Employer 12% Contribution and the minimum contribution required, or a portion of this difference, instead of nominating the Employer to contribute the full Employer 12% Contribution to the Employee's nominated fund.
+Where such an election applies, the Employer will contribute an amount equal to at least the percentage of the minimum contribution required of the Employee's OTE to the Employee's nominated superannuation fund.

-- (c) Where there is a legislated increase in the minimum contribution of the SCG, CSR shall maintain its CSR 12% Contribution rate, and the increase to the minimum contribution shall be absorbed.
-Should the SGC minimum contribution rate exceed the CSR 12% Contribution rate, CSR will meet the SGC minimum contribution rate. - (d) Packaged Employees will have the minimum contribution deducted from their Total Fixed Remuneration rate which will be remitted to the Employee's eligible superannuation fund. - (e) A Packaged Employee who is currently a member of a CSR Defined Benefit Scheme will have the SGC minimum, or an amount required under the Trust Deed, deducted from their package and remitted to their eligible superannuation fund.
+- (c) Where there is a legislated increase in the minimum contribution of the SCG, the Employer shall maintain its Employer 12% Contribution rate, and the increase to the minimum contribution shall be absorbed.
+Should the SGC minimum contribution rate exceed the Employer 12% Contribution rate, the Employer will meet the SGC minimum contribution rate. - (d) Packaged Employees will have the minimum contribution deducted from their Total Fixed Remuneration rate which will be remitted to the Employee's eligible superannuation fund. - (e) A Packaged Employee who is currently a member of a CSR Defined Benefit Scheme will have the SGC minimum, or an amount required under the Trust Deed, deducted from their package and remitted to their eligible superannuation fund.
 The Defined Benefit shall be determined using the Deemed Base Salary or any other amount defined under the Trust Deed.